ActiveState/cli/architecture.md

 #### pkg/platform/

-Packages focused on interacting with the platform.
+Packages focused on interacting with platform API's.
 Much of the behavior is generated, but there are also critical components providing platform-dependent client-side logic (e.g. `pkg/platform/runtime`).